wasp-os/wasp-os/docs/appguide.rst

     external FLASH then the frozen version will be loaded.

-    In many cases it is possible to avoid rebuilding the binary in order to test new features by parsing the code in the global namespace and then patching it into the existing code.
+    In many cases it is possible to avoid rebuilding the binary in order to test new features by directly parsing the code in the global namespace (e.g. using ``wasptool --exec`` rather than ``wasptool --upload`` combined with ``import``).
+With the code in the global namespace it can then be patched into the system.
 For example the following can be used to adopt a new version of the CST816S driver:

     .. code-block::